tidymodels/hardhat/tests/testthat/_snaps/mold-formula.md

       mold(fac_1 ~ y + z, example_train)
     Condition
       Error in `get_all_predictors()`:
       !
-The following predictors were not found in `data`: 'y', 'z'.
+The following predictors were not found in `data`: "y" and "z".

 ---